2800 - 30th Ave.

 If you have any questions or would like to contact someone for a tour, please contact our Youth Services Librarian Stephanie Vollick firstname.lastname@example.org or leave a message at 250-542-7610 ext.
 6829.
 For pictures from past events and more see our kids blog http://vernonlibrarykids.wordpress.com/

-This workshop is generously sponsored by the Vernon Friends of the Library and a grant from the Storytellers of Canada.
+This project was generously sponsored by the Vernon Friends of the Library.

-6 pm in the meeting room of the library (enter from the side door).
+Returning in the late fall in the meeting room of the library (enter from the side door).
+TBA.

 Join us for a community potluck, where you'll share food, conversation and ideas with new and old friends.
 Bring food to share and a dish, cup and utensils to eat with.